New agreement with the Société de transport de Laval (STL)

 Yes.
 Training for the drivers of the new vehicles is a priority for us.

-• The training has been specifically developed by and for persons with disabilities, in conjunction with related associations.
+- The training has been specifically developed by and for persons with disabilities, in conjunction with related associations.

-As per their current collective agreements, no STM employees will be laid off as a result of this initiative.
+As per their current collective agreements, no STM employees were laid off as a result of this initiative.
 Our teams are deeply committed to their work as paratransit service providers and show a great deal of care towards their customers.
 This initiative does not call that care or commitment into question.
 It is simply about finding the best business model for our paratransit services.

 Our customer service remains available to answer your questions and concerns at 514 280-8211.